almahdi-chihaoui/watchkube/README.md

 https://github.com/almahdi-chihaoui/watchkube-demo-fe.git

-Change the API adress in the frontend app in src/index.js  to the adress of kubernetes cluster (minikube ip) if you are using minikube.
+Change the API adress in the frontend app in src/index.js  to the adress of your kubernetes cluster (minikube ip) if you are using minikube.

 ## API